 | Ideal Traveler | Solo travelers, couples, or groups | Couples or pairs of travelers (also great for solo travelers getting 50% off) |

 | Points Outlay | Lower.
-Economy price for one person. | Higher.
+Economy price per person (applies to all travelers on the booking). | Higher.
 Full premium price for one person (covers two). |

 | Best for Limited Points | Yes.
 The lower points cost is more accessible. | No. Requires a large points balance for premium cabins. |

-| Airline Flexibility | SAS-operated flights only | SAS + SkyTeam partners (KLM, Air France, Delta) |
+| Airline Flexibility | SAS-operated flights only | SAS + SkyTeam partners (KLM, Air France, Delta, Korean Air, Virgin Atlantic, and more) |

-| Usage Limit | Unlimited (at 50k/75k/125k/200k tiers) | Limited (typically 1-2 vouchers per year) |
+| Usage Limit | Unlimited (at 75k/125k/200k tiers) | Limited (typically 1-2 vouchers per year) |

 How To Decide What To Use?
 (Cheat Sheet)